wilddom/memrise2anki-extension/README.md

 Note type
 ---------

-A special note type is created with separate fiels for text definitions, text alternatives, images, audio and levels.
-These fields can be renamed and reordered freely.
-This is done because it's not possible to accurately reproduce the versatile Memrise levels.
+A special note type is created with separate fiels for text definitions, text alternatives, attributes, images, audio and levels.
+This is done because it's not possible to accurately reproduce the versatility of Memrise levels.
 But having the fields separate gives the flexibility to rebuild them manually with Anki templates.
+All fields can be renamed and reordered freely.

 The *Thing*
 -----------

 The special field named *Thing* is used to identify existing notes when a previously downloaded deck is updated.
 This allows to update already downloaded notes without losing card statistics.
-Removing or renaming this field results in duplicated entries.
-**Therefore you are strongly encouraged to keep this field**.
+Removing or renaming this field results in duplicated entries. **Therefore you are strongly encouraged to keep this field**.

 Levels
 ------